Dynamical Fragile Topology in Floquet Crystals: Physical Implications

 Even if the dynamical $U$ is not a subsystem of a larger system, it is also possible to test the fragility of OTSL in $U$ by explicitly adding a static Hamiltonian.
 For example, the 2+1D Floquet topological phases with anomalous edge modes have been observed in a cold-atom system~\cite{Wintersperger2020ColdAtomAFTI} and a photonic system~\cite{Maczewsky2017AFTIPhoto}.
-In the photonic system, the fragility of OTSL may be tested by adding a set of straight waveguides as a static Hamiltonian.
-We believe such a photonic system to be the easiest laboratory system to test our theory.
+In the photonic waveguide arrays, the fragility of OTSL may be tested by adding a set of straight waveguides as a static Hamiltonian~\cite{Rechtsman2013PhotoFTI,Ozawa2019TopoPhotonicsRMP}.